dermesser/libsocket/doc/libsocket++/DOCUMENTATION++.md

 The data is sent and received only to/from the host to which the socket is connected.

 ### Connect Functions
-Declared in `inetdgramclient.hpp`, defined in `inetdgramclient.cpp`
+Declared in `inetclientdgram.hpp`, defined in `inetclientdgram.cpp`

 	void connect(const char* host, const char* port);